Depression Light Therapy

 For some, this may not be the best option.
 Those with any form of light sensitivity may be better off avoiding this treatment option.

-Does this therapy work?
+Does light therapy work?

 While light therapy can provide symptomatic relief, it is not generally meant to cure seasonal affective disorder or any other type of depression.
 It may be used in conjunction with antidepressant medications or cognitive behavioral therapy.
 A light box, including smaller light boxes, is typically intended to ease symptoms over several weeks through a more natural route, considering the physical characteristics of the emitted light.
 It can serve as a partial solution to the problem, especially for those with seasonal affective disorder, as Oldham MA suggests.
 By bringing light into your world, it can help the darker times of the year seem brighter and more bearable.
 In conjunction with psychotherapy, this method can provide comprehensive support for individuals coping with depression.